 Consumption of net position by the College that is applicable to a future fiscal year is reported as a deferred outflow of resources on the statement of net position.
-As of June 30, 2015, the College had deferred outflows of resources related to pension of \$38,780.
+As of June 30, 2016 and 2015, the College had deferred outflows of resources related to pension of \$34,801 and \$38,870, respectively.